utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

     * Users can authenticate into your organization's team using SSO.
     * They will lose access to all data from their previous teams, including personal workspaces.
 No data will be transferred from their previous teams to their new team.
 * If a captured user is the last admin of an existing free team:
-    * They're removed from the team and the remaining members are assigned the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
+    * They're removed from the team and the remaining users are assigned the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 The data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * Users can authenticate into your organization's team using SSO.